Pakistan lifts moratorium on the death penalty after massacre

 While lifting a moratorium on the death penalty in terror cases, the Prime Minister expressed frustration about failed talks.

 “We tried dialogue with these militants, we reopened the door to talks,” Sharif said.
 “It was unsuccessful … there was no other option than to engage in an operation against these people.”

 He did not mention any specific terror groups.
 But the Pakistan Taliban and the government have been involved in peace talks in the past.
 Pakistan released 19 Taliban noncombatants in a goodwill gesture, but talks broke down after a wave of militant attacks.

-Pakistan has seen plenty of violence, much of it involving militants targeting restive regions in northwest Pakistan along the border with Afghanistan.
+Pakistan has seen plenty of violence, much of it involving militants based in provinces such as South Waziristan, North Waziristan and the Khyber Agency – all restive regions in northwest Pakistan near Peshawar along its border with Afghanistan.

-It is the home base of the Pakistan Taliban, known as the Tehreek e Taliban Pakistan or TTP, which seeks to enforce its conservative version of Islam in Pakistan.
-The group has battled Pakistani troops and attacked civilians, including in Peshawar, an ancient city of more than 3 million people.
+It is the home base of the TTP, an organization that has sought to force its conservative version of Islam in Pakistan.
+The group has battled Pakistani troops and, on a number of occasions, attacked civilians as well.

-And the Taliban haven’t hesitated to go after schoolchildren.
-Their most notable target is Malala Yousafzai, who was singled out and shot in October 2012 as she rode to school in a van with other girls.
-The teenage girl survived and became the youngest recipient of the Nobel Peace Prize last week for her efforts to promote education and girls’ rights.
+And the Taliban hasn’t hesitated to go after schoolchildren.
+Their most notable target is Malala Yousafzai, who was singled out and shot on October 9, 2012 as she rode to school in a van with other girls.
+The teenage girl survived and, last week, became the youngest recipient of the Nobel Peace Prize for her efforts to promote education and girls’ rights in Pakistan and beyond.

 “Innocent children in their school have no place in horror such as this,” she said.